hunixcode/react-scan/README.md

 <img width="424" alt="Pasted image 20250629132303" src="https://github.com/user-attachments/assets/79915809-64ae-4c32-abc8-89d83e775618" />

 This table is telling you that there were 4 instances of this component rendered, and all 4 of them had their `close`, `style`, and `hide` props change.
-If those didn't change, and the component was `React.memo`'d, it would not have rendered
+If those didn't change, and the component was `React.memo`'d, they would not have rendered

 If you click the arrow on the side of each bar, it will show you the ancestors of the components that rendered that component, along with how long it took to render that ancestor.
 This is great for giving context to understand what component you're looking at: